anjana-codes/buzzline-03-anjana/README.md

 We'll work with two different types of data, and so we'll use two different Kafka topic names.
 See [.env](.env).

+### Name: Anjana Dhakal, 09/11/2025
+## Overview
+Read https://github.com/denisecase/buzzline-03-caseLinks to an external site.

+In this project, you will customize the example by:

+1. Adding your own unique JSON Kafka producer and JSON Kafka consumer scripts.
+2. Adding your own unique CSV Kafka producer and the associated (CSV) Kafka consumer scripts.
+We'll still call it the CSV consumer, even if  we pull the information off the topic as JSON instead of CSV.
+3. Updating the README.md with clear instructions to run your custom scripts.

+## Objectives

+1. Understand Kafka producers that send messages based on JSON and CSV data.
+2. Modify producers and consumers for real-time data streaming.
+3. Perform basic real-time analytics using Kafka to process the data that was originally in JSON or CSV format.
+4. Practice exploring different tools and see how they work and what you think.

 ## First, Use Tools from Module 1 and 2